prabhathAmila/react-05/README.md

-# This is for leaning version contolling
+# Section 01: This is for leaning version contolling

 ## Setp 01: Create a repository github.com